 Usagi glared at the indifferent jerk lounging at the counter.
 Sniffing, she lowered her voice, "It's due two weeks from Friday."
 She pointed this out to Ami, clearly expecting Ami to agree that it was impossible to do all that in the next two weeks and three days.
 Far too short a deadline, she waited for Ami to say.

-"That's plenty of time, Odango."
-Rei said, having taken a look at the assignment herself to conceal her study of Mamoru.
+"That's plenty of time, Odango," Rei contributed, having taken a look at the assignment herself to conceal her study of Mamoru.
 "Today's Wednesday.
 That gives you 17 days."

 "Actually, Rei-chan," Ami corrected, "it gives her 15 days and 16 nights to work on it."
 Rei stared at Ami in utter disbelief.
 Ami sometimes said the oddest, most unpredictable things!
 Why bother to count the days and nights?
 Ami continued, blissfully unaware of Rei's incredulity.
 "Besides, you know we don't have many nights to ourselves."
 She made sure to keep her voice low.